 Alright so, once you determine what you should or shouldn’t protect by registering a copyright, let’s talk HOW:

-If you’re doing it on your own, here are the steps:
+If you’re doing it on your own, here are the general steps:

 - Register your work through Copyright Office of the U.S. Library of Congress.